aamining/Hakathon_project/README.md

 1- we have to create an account in cloudinary

-2- download or create 'cloudinary.yml' file and store it in app
+2- download or create 'cloudinary.yml' file and store it in config and app

 directory.
 This file would be ready and easily downloadable from following link. including all API cloudinary links.